 Gameplan is a program designed to positively impact disadvantaged populations by providing access to technology and educational programs that would be otherwise unattainable.

-The Gameplan programs facilitates the creation or renovation of learning environments and the the technology therein, thus enabling youth in underserved areas to:
+The Gameplan programs facilitate the creation or renovation of learning environments and the technology therein, thus enabling youth in underserved areas to:

 > Understand how computers work, the types of opportunities they provide and their role in modern society